benchristel/process-to-processes/src/programming/good-code/verifiability/clarity.md

 - We can see what its author meant it to do.
 - We can easily assess whether it actually does that.

 These two properties of clear code are somewhat independent.
-The first property can be obtained via comments and helpful variable names, but the second often can't be.
+Comments and variable names can help with the first (understanding intent), but not with the second (assessing correctness).
 To make a program's correctness easy to judge, it must be more than superficially readable; it must be _simple_.

 ## Simplicity

+> Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
+>
+> —Antoine de Saint-Exupéry (translated and paraphrased)

 People have different definitions of what "simple" code is, but I have a very specific definition in mind.
 Code is simple when every complication in it is there for a demonstrable reason.
 That is, no complication can be removed without causing the code to do the wrong thing in some specific, identifiable, and important case.